 Prescription Drugs.
 Drugs and medicines prescribed by a Physician if they are dispensed and administered in a Physician's office, a Hospital or another medical care facility.
-Drugs and medicines prescribed for You under other circumstances may be covered under the "Outpatient Prescription Drug program."
+This plan only covers ACA mandated preventive drugs and medications.

 Radiation Therapy.
 The treatment with X-ray, gamma ray accelerated particles, mesons, neutrons, radium, or radioactive isotopes.
 The materials and Services of technicians are included.
 High dose levels of radiation requiring stem cell rescue are not covered, except for some transplants.